-FIGURE 5: CLEARED AREA TO ACCOMMODATE PROPOSED DWELLING

-2.4 ABORIGINAL & EUROPEAN HERITAGE

-A search of Council and NSW databases has confirmed that both the subject site and adjacent lands are identified as being heritage items under both local and state listings.
+cityscapeplanning+projects 2.4 ABORIGINAL & EUROPEAN HERITAGE A search of Council and NSW databases has confirmed that both the subject site and adjacent lands are identified as being heritage items under both local and state listings.
 However, the site is not identified as containing any identified items of Aboriginal heritage.
-Written confirmation of the absence of Aboriginal heritage is provided at Annexure A.

-2.5 SERVICES & INFRASTRUCTURE

-The site enjoys access to Sydney Waters reticulated water but not sewer services.
-Power and communication services are also available to the site.

-2.6 ADJACENT DEVELOPMENT

-The site is located within a rural type environment and therefore adjoins rural type dwellings to the north and east.
+Written confirmation of the absence of Aboriginal heritage is provided at Annexure A. 2.5 SERVICES & INFRASTRUCTURE The site enjoys access to power and communication services but does not have access to Sydney Waters reticulated water and sewer services.
+2.6 ADJACENT DEVELOPMENT The site is located within a rural type environment and therefore adjoins rural type dwellings to the north and east.
 This development land fragmentation pattern is evident at the cadastral plan provided at Figure 6.

-2.7 HAZARDS & NUISANCE

-The site is also identified as being bushfire prone land on the relevant Council map.
+2.7 HAZARDS & NUISANCE The site is also identified as being bushfire prone land on the relevant Council map.
 An extract of that map is provided at Figure 7.
-Accordingly a bushfire assessment accompanies the development proposal and demonstrates it achieves the requirements of Planning for Bushfire Protection 2006.
+Accordingly, a bushfire assessment accompanies the development proposal and demonstrates it achieves the requirements of Planning for Bushfire Protection 2006.
 FIGURE 6: LOCAL DEVELOPMENT AND SUBDIVISION PATTERN